It is a neuropsychiatric disorder expressed in the emotional, physiological, and behavioral effects.

 - Suicidal ideas.

-The common physical manifestations of major depression may include, but are not limited to:
+The typical physical manifestations of major depression may include, but are not limited to:

 - Sudden changes in eating habits with a decrease or increase in appetite.